GANESHK-cloud/32Bit_ALU/README.md

 end
 endmodule

-## Test Bench :

-(Include test bench program here)

   Use Save option or Ctrl+S to save the code or click on the save option from the top most right corner and close the text file.

-## Functional Simulation:
+Functional Simulation:

   Invoke the cadence environment by type the below commands

     tcsh (Invokes C-Shell)

     source /cadence/install/cshrc (mention the path of the tools)

     (The path of cshrc could vary depending on the installation destination)

   After this you can see the window like below

 ![0](https://github.com/user-attachments/assets/a2678337-3594-4a1e-9633-6a9d3c20c2c6)